Centers, Clinics and Laboratories

 The Minority Aids Research Center (MARC) seeks to remove HIV/AIDS-related disparities and inequities among minority populations around the globe while simultaneously demonstrating research and teaching excellence through access and educational opportunity to the people of the El Paso region and beyond.
 MARC seeks to provide sustainable education in basic and applied health sciences, in combination with translational and clinical research.
 These efforts lead to behavioral and technological innovation that directly impact graduating health practitioners and biomedical professionals, while simultaneously reducing HIV/AIDS-related disparities and inequities among minority populations.

-The Motor Control and Virtual Reality Research Laboratory
+Motor Control and Virtual Reality Research Laboratory

 The Motor Control and Virtual Reality Research Laboratory is located in a 1,000 ft2 space in the College’s Campbell Building.
 This laboratory, the first of its kind in the far west Texas/El Paso region, is dedicated to understanding the cognitive as well as neuromuscular factors involved in human movement by developing and applying experimental and computational methods.
 We are interested in examining both basic science and clinically relevant research questions in human movement, specifically in upper limb coordination, fine motor control, executive planning and human-computer interaction among healthy adults and populations with movement disorders.

-The Nutrient Analysis Laboratory
+Nutrient Analysis Laboratory

 The Nutrient Analysis Laboratory is located in a 392 square-foot space in the Health Sciences and Nursing Building and is equipped for the analysis of macro- and micro-nutrient composition of food and biological samples.

-The Speech and Hearing Clinic (SHC)
+Speech and Hearing Clinic (SHC)

-The Speech and Hearing Clinic (SHC) occupies 3,000 ft2 in the College’s Campbell Building.
+The Speech and Hearing Clinic (SHC) occupies 3,000 square feet in the College’s Campbell Building.
 This clinic is equipped for research purposes, and also serves as a teaching clinic that provides quality diagnostic and therapy services in English and Spanish for UTEP students, faculty, staff and their families as well as for community members with communication disorders.

 Stanley E. Fulton Gait Research & Movement Analysis Lab

-The Stanley E. Fulton Gait Research & Movement Analysis Lab is located in a 2,000 ft2 space in the Larry K. Durham Building, with four additional rooms for subject interviews and preparation.
+The Stanley E. Fulton Gait Research & Movement Analysis Lab is located in a 2,000 square-foot space in the Larry K. Durham Building, with four additional rooms for subject interviews and preparation.
 Studies conducted in the lab are dedicated to understanding biomechanical and neuromuscular factors involved in human movement through experimental and computational methods.